FreeRADIUS/freeradius-server/raddb/README.rst

    The configuration for 3.1 is *largely* compatible with the 3.0.x configuration.
 It should be possible to reuse most of a 3.0.x reconfiguration with minor tweaks.
-   If you're upgrading from v2.2.x you should read the version of this file which is included with v3.0.x releases.
+   If you're upgrading from v2.2.x you should read the v3.0.x version of this file.
+It describes changed from v2 to v3.0.
+This file describes only the changes from v3.0 to v3.1

 Attribute references
 --------------------